Cheshire-Labs/orca/README.md

 <h1 id="features">🚀 Features</h1>

-💡 **Git Friendly**
+💡 **Git & Diff Friendly**

-You own your workflow, and it integrates seamlessly into your local git repo like any other code
+You own your workflow, and it integrates seamlessly into your local git repo like any other code.

-💡 **Diff Friendly**

 Easily track changes with clear, diff-able workflows, making it simple to see what has changed since the last run.

 💡 **Configurable Environments**

 Deploy an environment to load a collection of variables across your entire workflow.
 This helps to set things like shake times to 0 during testing and resetting them for production.

+💡 **Modular Workflow Design**

+Workflows are designed modularly by methods.
+This allows you to easily swap methods, run entire workflows, or just run single methods within workflows.
+Great for adaptability & testing!

 💡 **Resource Pools**

 Define a collection of resources from which Orca can dynamically select to execute actions within your workflow.

-💡 **Clear workflows**

-Name and list your methods as they appear in your protocol and reorder them with a simple copy and paste.

 💡 **LLM Compatible**